google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 ## Getting the state

-You can lookup the state of navigation preload using `getState`:
+You can look up the state of navigation preload using `getState`:

     navigator.serviceWorker.ready.then(registration => {
       return registration.navigationPreload.getState();